chiroptical/cataract/README.md

 Next steps
 ---

-- Display followers and subscribers onto the overlay
-- Setup `EventSource` watchers and move a rectangle across the screen via an API request
 - Subscribe to streamer's follows, subscriptions, and bits webhooks
+- Save follows, subscriptions, and bits as events in the database
+- Event source handler should read events and push them